precision-sustainable-ag/dst-selector/README.md

 ### Decision Support Tool

-Support for this project is brought to us by NE SARE, USDA NRCS, and the NECCC.
+Support for this project is brought to us by Agricultural Informatics Lab, NE SARE, USDA NRCS, NECCC, and the Precision Sustainable Agriculture group.

 To see development progress, visit [http://covercrop.tools](http://covercrop.tools)